mooniak/stick-no-bills-font/README.md

 STICK NO BILLS™ Font
 ===================

 STICK NO BILLS - is the bespoke typeface of [Stick No Bills™ Poster Gallery](http://sticknobillsonline.com/) in Galle, Sri Lanka.

 The first drawings were developed by Martyn Hodges for uppercase and numerals and mooniak is working on further refining and developing them into a font.

-## Acknowledgements

 ## Credits

-- Martyn Hodges
+- Initial concept: Martyn Hodges
-- mooniak
+- Kosala Senevirathne (@kosalaya) of mooniak

 ## License